 With a few weeks left in the semester, there’s still time to get clarification, ask questions and seek help.
 Here’s a list of free resources you can use to prepare for finals.

 Academic Success and Achievement Program

-The Academic Success and Achievement Program (ASAP) offers free peer-tutoring support to students living on campus and first-year commuting students.
+The Academic Success and Achievement Program (ASAP) offers free peer-tutoring support as well as one-to-one drop-in sessions to students living on campus and first-year commuting students.
 ASAP provides tutoring on a weekly basis throughout the semester.

-All tutoring sessions will be hosted on Zoom.
+Most tutoring sessions will be hosted on Zoom with limited in-person sessions occurring in the Village Center in Williams Village.
 You can sign up for sessions by downloading the Penji app.

 Student Academic Success Center